European Medicines Agency: Orphan medicinal products

 The Committee on Orphan Medicinal Products (COMP) administers the granting of orphan drug status since 2000.
 Companies intending to develop medicinal products for the diagnosis, prevention or treatment of life-threatening or very serious conditions that affect not more than five in 10,000 persons in the European Union can apply for 'orphan medicinal product designation'.
 The COMP evaluates the application and makes a recommendation for the designation which is then granted by the European Commission.

 Herbal medicinal products

 The Committee on Herbal Medicinal Products (HMPC) assists the harmonisation of procedures and provisions concerning herbal medicinal products laid down in EU Member States, and further integrating herbal medicinal products in the European regulatory framework since 2004.

-Paediatry
+Paediatrics

 The Paediatric Committee (PDCO) deals with the implementation of the paediatric legislation in Europe Regulation (EC) No 1901/2006 since 2007.
 Under this legislation, all applications for marketing authorisation of new medicinal products, or variations to existing authorisations, have to either include data from paediatric studies previously agreed with the PDCO, or obtain a PDCO waiver or a deferral of these studies.